 Dr. Greene has extensive experience in the reconstruction of Mohs surgical defects, and most of these procedures are performed in his office procedure suite.
 Mohs micrographic surgery is a procedure that is performed by dermatologists with advanced training in the removal of certain skin cancer types.
 These procedures are performed in the dermatologist’s office.
 Following removal of the skin cancer, a surgical defect that almost always requires repair remains.
 Dr. Greene utilizes highly specialized and meticulous techniques to minimize the appearance of the scar.
 As a facial plastic surgeon, he seeks to retain the natural appearance of the facial features.

 This patient had a Mohs defect below her left eye.
 An advancement flap was

-prevent any lower eyelid malposition.
+performed to prevent any lower eyelid malposition.
 The patient was extremely pleased

 with the final appearance of the scar.

 This patient had a medium-sized Mohs defect of the nasal tip.

 A bilobe flap reconstruction gave the patient an excellent result.